Commit-Boost/commit-boost-client/docs/docs/developing/prop-commit-signing.md

 If you want to use them within your module, your module (or whatever remote backend system it connects to) **will be responsible** for storing, comparing, validating, and otherwise using the nonces.
 Commit-Boost's signer service by itself **does not** store nonces or track which ones have already been used by a given module.

 In terms of implementation, the nonce format conforms to the specification in [EIP-2681](https://eips.ethereum.org/EIPS/eip-2681).
-It is an unsigned 64-bit big-endian integer, with a minimum value of 0 and a maximum value of `2^64-2`.
-We recommend using `2^64-1` as a signifier indicating that your module doesn't use nonces, rather than using 0 for such a purpose.
+It is an unsigned 64-bit integer, with a minimum value of 0 and a maximum value of `2^64-2`.
+The field is required and is always mixed into the signing root.
+Modules that do not use nonces for replay protection should always send `0`; modules that do should use a monotonically increasing value per key.

 ## Structure of a Signature